tomhea/flip-jump/README.md

     //TODO explain
 ```

-That's why the standart library runlib.fj defines the next macro:
+The runlib.fj standard library defines macros to make IO as simple as possible.

 ## Macros
-Macros are used to make our life easier. much easier.<br>
+Macros are used to make our life easier. much easier.
 We declare them once, and can use the as much as we want.

+Using a macro is just as pasting its content at the used spot.

-It is important to say that macros can call other macros, and there are no macro-depth bounds.
+It is important to say that macros can use other macros, and there are no macro-depth bounds.

 The syntax for defining macros is: